-In this paper, we explore the impact that computer game technologies are having on the simulation industry.
-These technologies initially provided low-end capabilities for a small niche of the industry.
-However, over time they have improved to the point that they are more powerful than many of the established tools in the field.
+In this paper we explore the disruptive impacts that modern computer gaming technologies are having in the military simulation industry and suggest that these will disrupt other industries in the future.
+Game technologies initially provided low-end capabilities for a small niche within the simulation industry.
+However, over time they improved to the point that they are more powerful than many of the established tools in the field.
 This disruption is following the well-established innovation model that was put forward by Harvard professor, Clayton Christensen.
-Game technologies entered the industry as a "toy" application, but they now offer the foundation upon which the next generation of successful systems will be built.
-PC game technologies are just one of the waves of disruption that are entering and will permanently change the simulation industry.
-Future disruptions will arise from game consoles, web-based 3D environments, and wireless technologies.
-These disruptions will spur the growth of new types of companies and threaten the positions of established companies in the industry.
-There are technological and economical forces at work in the gaming and military simulation markets that will create a wave of change throughout the industry.
-This wave will spread cheaper, more powerful and more accessible simulations and simulators across the modern military.
+Game technologies provide significant advantages in industries like training, education, communication, and data analysis.
+The disruptive potential of these technologies will spur the growth of new types of companies and threaten the positions of established leaders in a number of industries.